Updated: Nov 20

 I am a person who never gives up, always believing there is hope, and you can change whatever it is.
-But what if you have symptoms that don’t go away, even after you tried so many things?
+But what if you have symptoms that don’t go away, even after you tried so many mild concussion treatments?
 Will you keep looking, or will there be a moment that it’s time to accept that this is it, to just enjoy the moment and be grateful for what you have?

-The first 2 years - Always searching
+The first 2 years - Always searching for a mild concussion treatment

-During my first two years, I was always looking for new information, new therapies, and new tips from others in the same situation.
+During my first two years, I was always looking for new information, new mild concussion treatments, and new tips from others in the same situation.
 Every day, I had the same question in my head, what can I do to improve?
 I Googled a lot, anxious not to miss something that could maybe help me, which always resulted in too much screen time and feeling overwhelmed or disappointed.
 I would never accept that a stupid accident would change the rest of my life.
 But it did.
 I still have moments when I can’t accept what happened to me, and then I end up again back in the search spiral.
 It feels like a full-time job!
 Like a detective who is looking for that little piece of information that’s somewhere out there.

 Not ready for acceptance or for coping strategies